-Like many indicators, there’s a tug-of-war going on between signal vs. noise.
+Like many indicators, there’s a tug-of-war between signal and noise.

 If you set the EMA too slow, the trend will be easy to see, but the channels won’t respond quickly to price changes; however, setting the EMA too short will reverse this problem.
-The trend will be harder to identify, but the channels will incorporate price action more quickly.
+The trend will be harder to identify, but the channels will quickly incorporate price action.
 See the below.